-We’ve consulted the expert MBA writers from Write My Essay Today to share their in-depth knowledge on they’ve succeeded with written communication.
+We’ve consulted some expert MBA writers to share their in-depth knowledge on they’ve succeeded with written communication.
 They’ve provided some tips on these popular formats.

 Let’s start with the most common tasks you’ll face when communicating – letters and email.
 The formatting for a hardcopy letter slightly differs than that of an e-mail, but the contents and how you address your audience in the body will be the same.

 First, always start off with a greeting, even if you know the recipient well.
 This demonstrates a level of professionalism and courtesy that sets the tone of what to follow.
 Also, remember to write clearly and be specific in what you're asking.
 Lengthy e-mails that don't get to the point are often ignored.
 That's why it's important to break down the substance of your letter into easy-to-read blocks that people can easily scan through.